 When I was in my mid-twenties, I struggled with a severe depression.
 Everything was so dark and I felt so lonely and no one seemed to really understand.
 As it turns out I’m in pretty good company.
 Lady Di, Winston Churchill, Jim Carrey, Charles Dickens, Audrey Hepburn, all of them suffered from depression at some point.
 I also have a lot of company, according to the WHO (World Health Organization) almost one out of five people suffers from depression at some point in their live.

 Despite the fact that so many people get affected by depression (it’s not just the person that suffers from it, but also the people close to them) it’s surprising there is still so little understanding of depression.
 A lot of people still think it must be someone’s own fault/weakness.
 They think it’s just some negative thinking that someone needs to snap out of.
 They will tell them to “just think positive” or to “exercise more”.
 But depression is so much more than just a bunch of negative thoughts.
 And maybe if someone has a mild depression, thinking positive and exercising might be enough.
 But if someone has a severe depression, no matter how well the intention, this ignorant advice can even be harmful.
 Depression is not the same as sadness.
 Sadness is a state of mind most people have every now and then.
-In that case it is helpful to think positive or do something you like to do.
+In that case it can be helpful to think positive or do something you like to do.
 Depression is an illness and should be treated like one.
 Treating the two as if they’re the same is like telling someone with a broken leg it’s merely a bruise.
 That it may hurt a little but there’s really nothing wrong with the leg.
 My sweet hubby found the perfect cartoon to illustrate this.

 I have experienced myself that there was a difference between telling people I was dealing with depression and telling I was diagnosed with Crohn’s disease.
 A lot of people were much more understanding and compassionate when I told them about the Crohn’s.
 WHY??????
 Because, honestly, I’ve suffered more from my depression than I did from the Crohn.
 Not in the least, because a lot of people told me to snap out of it or exercise more and didn’t really take me seriously.
 And I know most of them meant really well, but they just had no clue what I was dealing with and how much their words hurt me.
 And other people think you must be totally wacko if you see a psychiatrist.
 A psychiatrist is merely a doctor, specialized in mental illness.
-No doubt there are psychiatrists that see people that are crazy, but that doesn’t mean that everyone who goes to see a psychiatrist is crazy.
+No doubt there are psychiatrists that see people who have issue we would call crazy, but that doesn’t mean that everyone who goes to see a psychiatrist is crazy.
 If you break your leg, you go to a doctor that can fix your leg.
 If you break mentally, you go a doctor that can help you with that.
 Call me crazy, but I did.

 Once I went to an ‘experience museum’ about being blind.
 They made an “obstacle course” in which everyday situations were recreated that blind people encounter on a daily basis.
 And to make sure visitors wouldn’t cheat, they darkened the place.
 They gave you a cane and a (blind) guide to lead you through the place.
 It’s unbelievable how many obstacles there are when you can’t see.
 Suddenly you realize that most times you are not even aware you maneuver around obstacles.
 I mean, do you ever really see that garbage can?
 Probably not, you just walk past it without even giving it any thought.
 Not when you can’t see though.
 You are definitely aware of the fact that something is blocking your way and you have no idea what it is.
 During our trip we paid a visit to a playground.
 Now, that’s a real obstacle course, and there were not even children playing!
 While I was trying to find my way around the obstacles, the group started to leave the playground.
 Since I was already a little bit freaked out about the fact that I couldn’t see a thing, I wanted to stay close to the group.
 But the playground was fenced off and I couldn’t find the exit.
 I started to panic…., I didn’t want to be left behind…., I desperately tried to find the exit, but again couldn’t find it.
 Since I have a slight problem with asking for help, it was difficult for me to call out to the guide, but if I didn’t want to be left alone, I didn’t have a choice.
 So, I asked for help.
 And the guide came back for me and helped me get out of there.